Best Crypto Wallets In The UK (2026)

 Who Controls the Private Keys in a Crypto Wallet?

-In custodial wallets, a third party (like an exchange) controls your keys.
-In non-custodial wallets, you control your private keys — and therefore your assets.
-Ownership of keys is critical: if you don’t control the keys, you don’t truly own the crypto.
+With custodial wallets, a third party — such as a crypto exchange — holds your private keys for you.
+In non-custodial wallets, you keep full control of your keys and, in turn, your assets.
+The rule is simple: if you don't control the keys, you don't truly own the crypto.

 What's the Difference Between Open-Source and Closed-Source Crypto Wallets?

-Open-source wallets (like Trezor or MetaMask) let anyone inspect their code, boosting transparency and trust.
-Closed-source wallets (like Ledger) keep code private but often undergo independent security audits.
-Both types can be safe if managed properly and chosen from reputable providers.
+Open-source wallets — such as Trezor or MetaMask — make their code publicly available, allowing anyone to review it for transparency and trust.
+Closed-source wallets, like Ledger, keep their code private but usually undergo independent security audits.
+Both can be secure options when used correctly and chosen from reputable providers.

 How Can You Choose the Right Crypto Wallet in the UK?